couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 The following describe optional clauses you can use in your select statement:

 * `FROM` Clause.
 This is an optional clause for your query.
 If you omit this clause the input for the query is a single empty object.
-The most common way to use the FROM clause is the provide `data-source`
+The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket.
+Alternately you can provide the database or data bucket name as an alias using the `AS` clause within `FROM.`
+Another use of the `FROM` clause is to specify a path within a bucket.
+With this option, the server evaluates the path specified for each document in the data bucket and the value at that path becomes an input into the query.

 ###Parameters